 His remains were laid to rest in the Old Graveyard, Kilbehenny.

-His wife Mary is also interred there.
-On the 9th September 1906 the unveiling of
+His wife Mary died on s also interred there.

 We very kindly received confirmatiion of same from Finbarr Connolly.